March 22, 2023 other-writing-in-mathematics

 I particularly like the poem “SOS” by Beverly McLoughlin, which is about a student who is overwhelmed by learning long division.
 This poem is used in Progress in Mathematics Grade 3 as an opener for Chapter 11, which covers long division by one digit.
 Because the long division algorithm can be difficult for students to master, they may relate to this poem about a character called Sammy, whose head hurts because he’s working on long division.
 This anthology contains mathematics and poetry that are best suited for grades 3 through 6.

-BOOK #2 Count Me A Rhyme: Animal Poems By The Numbers
+Count Me A Rhyme: Animal Poems By The Numbers

-Count Me a Rhyme: Animal Poems by the Numbers by Jane Yolen (ISBN 978-16209173360) is a truly beautiful book, with enormous visual appeal and enchanting poetry.
+Count Me a Rhyme: Animal Poems by the Numbers by Jane Yolen is a truly beautiful book, with enormous visual appeal and enchanting poetry.
 While this book clearly has a place in the early education curriculum because of its focus on counting and cardinality, it may also serve older students well as a model for what the numbers mean (zero as nothingness, one as alone, two being a pair, three being not quite a group but more than a pair, and so on), or even for summarizing content from across the curriculum in a series of poems.

 Greg Tang Books

 Finally, I can’t help but recommend Greg Tang’s books, which are all about math and written in verse.
 The mathematics and poetry are geared for the younger audience, grade 4 and below, and are wonderful for developing mathematical ideas, as well as computational fluency and flexibility.
-Watch this space for a future blog post about how to use his books in the classroom as math and poetry activities.

-Poetry and Math Activity Examples
+Math and Poetry Activity Examples